MicrosoftDocs/dynamics365smb-docs/business-central/ui-rdlc-report-layouts.md

 ---
 # Working with RDLC Layouts

 RDLC layouts are based on client report definition layout files (.rdl or .rdlc file types).
-The design concept for RDLC layouts is similar to Word layouts, where the layout determines what fields to show and how they're arranged.
-However, designing RDLC layouts is more advanced than Word layouts.
+The design concepts for RDLC layouts are similar to other layout types.
+The layout determines what fields to show and how they're arranged.
+However, designing RDLC layouts is more advanced than Word and Excel layouts.

 [![Shows the different elements of an RDLC layout.](media/rdlc-layout.png)](media/rdlc-layout#lightbox)